-will be held at the
+will be held in

-The University of California, Berkeley
+The University of Colorado, Boulder

 This workshop will provide an opportunity for members of the international MPM community to present and discuss recent and ongoing research to advance the theoretical and algorithmic aspects of the MPM, and to showcase applications of the method.